qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 .. code-block:: bash

+   # Create a new branch
    $ git checkout -b myNewBranch
    # checkout means go to the branch
    # and -b flag creates a new branch if needed, based on current branch
+   # Let's check the list of existing branch (* indicates the current branch)
    $ git branch
    master
    release_2.18
+   ...
    * myNewBranch
-   # a list of existing branch where * means the current branch
-   # You can now add your contribution, by editing the concerned file
+   # You can now add your contribution, by editing the concerned file(s)
    # with any application (in this case, vim is used)
    $ vim myFile
    # once done